 How To Make Slow Cooker Porcupine Meatballs:

-1. Combine the ground beef, long-grain rice, egg, dehydrated onion flakes, garlic powder, Italian seasoning, salt, and black pepper in a large mixing bowl.
-Mix until everything is well combined.
+Start by combining the ground beef, long-grain rice, egg, dehydrated onion flakes, garlic powder, Italian seasoning, salt, and black pepper in a large mixing bowl.
+I like using a silicone spatula or my hands to gently mix everything until well combined without overworking the meat.

-2. Roll the meat mixture into meatballs, about the size of ping pong balls.
-Place the meatballs on a plate or baking sheet lined with parchment paper as you go.
+Roll the mixture into meatballs about the size of ping pong balls.
+I like to place them on a plate or baking sheet lined with parchment paper so they don’t stick and are easy to transfer to the slow cooker.

-3. Add the crushed tomatoes to the insert of the slow cooker along with ½ cup of water and the remaining teaspoon of Italian seasoning, then nestle your meatballs gently into the sauce.
+Add the crushed tomatoes to the slow cooker insert along with ½ cup of water and the remaining teaspoon of Italian seasoning.
+Nestle the meatballs gently into the sauce using a silicone spoon or tongs so they don’t break apart.

-4. Cover the slow cooker with the lid and cook on low for 4-5 hours or on high for 3-4 hours, or until the meatballs are cooked through and the rice is tender.
+Cover the slow cooker with the lid and cook on low for 4 to 5 hours or on high for 3 to 4 hours, until the meatballs are fully cooked and the rice is tender.
+I love how a slow cooker makes this hands-off and allows the flavors to meld beautifully.

 Chef Jenn’s Tips: